jkellerman/Planet-viewer/README.md

-# Frontend Mentor - Planets fact site solution
+# Planet Viewer

-This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
+This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f), with interactive 3d models as an added feature.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents